-As the war enters its second year, there is still no safe place for children in Ukraine.
+Since February 2022 when the war in Ukraine escalated, there has been no safe place for children in Ukraine.
 Every war is a war against children.
 Right now 7.5 million children in Ukraine are in grave danger of physical harm, severe emotional distress, and displacement.
 Air strikes and explosions have damaged essential services like schools, and hospitals.

 We are gravely concerned for children caught in the middle of this armed conflict.
 The impact of this war on children's mental health cannot be underestimated - surviving is just the beginning.
 Read the stories of children from Ukraine.

-Ongoing hostilities are exacerbating children’s needs for protection, mental health and psychological support, food, healthcare, education, clean water, sanitation, and hygiene.
+Of the nearly 18 million people in Ukraine in urgent need of humanitarian assistance, over 4 million are children.
+The ongoing conflict is exacerbating children’s needs for protection, mental health and psychological support, food, healthcare, education, clean water, sanitation, and hygiene.